 Return the pan to a medium-high heat with a drizzle of olive oil.
 Add the zucchini and green beans and cook for 4 minutes, or until just tender.
 Add the garlic and cook for 1 minute or until fragrant.
 Season with a pinch of salt and pepper.
 Transfer to a medium bowl and cover to keep warm.

-Divide the lemon pepper salmon, roast potatoes and garlic greens between plates.
-Top the salmon with a dollop of pesto dressing supreme and sprinkle the pine nuts over the veggies.
+Divide the lemon pepper salmon, roast potatoes and veg between plates.
+Top the salmon with a dollop of creamy pesto dressing and sprinkle the pine nuts over the veggies.
 Serve with the lemon wedges.
 TIP: For the low-calorie option, serve without the pine nuts.